 Some states have a law that does not allow Excess charges.
 This law is the Medicare Overcharge Measure or MOM Law.
 If you live or travel to any of these states you won’t have excess charge billing in these states.

 The following states prohibit Excess Charges:

 Most doctors and providers today accept Medicare and Medicare assignment or payment in full.
 Balance billing is rare, although you should still make sure your doctors are fully participating in Medicare before seeing them.

 You can find out if a Doctor participates in Medicare by going to the Physician Finder tool on Medicare’s website.

 How To Choose The Best Company

 Medicare Supplement plans are Standardized by the government.
-But you should still choose a company with a stable rate increase history.
-You WILL get a rate increase at some point.
+We can help you choose a company with a stable rate increase history.
+You will get a rate increase at some point.
 This usually happens every 12 months or near the anniversary date that you purchased the policy.

 Plan N is currently one of the most popular Medicare Supplement Plans.
 It provides comprehensive benefits and a low monthly cost.

 We can help you with the best Plans for your situation.